What is Vesak Day?

 A note for all

-On this occasion, let us try to spread the message of empathy and compassion.
-Let us pray and act towards alleviating the suffering of people in any way we can.
-Even the smallest acts of kindness can make a big difference for the people receiving them.
+When celebrating this Vesak day, we want to remind you that on this occasion, let us try to spread the message of empathy and compassion.
+Let’s pray and act towards easing the suffering of people in any way we can.
+Even the smallest acts of kindness can make a big difference for some people.
 You can look into how you can donate or even offer other forms of help to these people in need.
-Try to teach your children the message of love for all and show them by example.
+Try to teach your children the message of love for all and show them how to do it by doing it yourself as an example.
+We hope for a day when all the people in the world can come together and enjoy themselves without any suffering and live a life full of peace and love!

 We wish one and all a happy Vesak Day.
 We hope for a day when all the people in the world can come together and enjoy themselves without any suffering, living a life full of peace and love! 🙂